billkarsh/SpikeGLX/Markdown/UserManual.md

 rates stated in the boxes at the bottom of this tab.

 Otherwise, any generator source should be programmed to form a simple square wave with a 1 second period and 50% duty cycle.
-For phase 3B2 you have three choices for the generator:
+You have three choices for the generator:

 * `Separate high precision pulser` allows you to provide any waveform generator you like for the purpose.